michaeljelly/SQLiteMigrationManager.swift/Example/README.md

-# SQLiteMigrationManager.swift Example
+# SQLiteMigrationManager Example

-This is a sample project for SQLiteMigrationManager.swift
+This is a sample project for SQLiteMigrationManager

 ## Usage